-The Canadian federal election of 1917 was a vicious, heated election, which is saying quite a bit considering the 1911 election had enough rhetoric, half truths and mudslinging to make a 21st century politician feel right at home.
+Canada’s federal election of 1917 was a vicious, heated contest.
+This speaks volumes considering the 1911 election had enough rhetoric, half truths and mudslinging to make a 21st century politician feel right at home.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 The election was fought primarily with one issue in mind: conscription.
-For this reason, the election is also known as the Khaki Election.
+For this reason, it also is known as the Khaki Election.

 Military Service Act

-By mid-1917, 130,000 Canadians had been killed or wounded in World War One.
-This staggering rate along with a sharp decrease in volunteers meant it was becoming more difficult to replace the men who were lost.
+By mid-1917, 130,000 Canadians had been killed or wounded in World War I. This staggering casualty rate, along with a sharp decrease in volunteers, meant it was becoming more difficult to replace the men who were lost.

-Borden had visited the troops overseas and became convinced the only solution was to enact conscription.
-This view countered an earlier promise he had made not to make military service compulsory.
+Borden visited the troops overseas and became convinced the only solution was to enact conscription.
+This view countered an earlier promise to not make military service compulsory.
 It was, however, a view that was popular in the majority of the country.

-French Quebecers had been against the war from the beginning.
-When the Military Service Act was proposed, there were riots.
+French-speaking Quebec had been against the war from the beginning.
+When the Military Service Act was proposed, there were riots throughout the province.

-Pro-conscription positions in Quebec faced violence while farmers, who were against both parties, were accused of price gouging and profiteering.
+Pro-conscription supporters in Quebec faced violence while farmers, who were against both parties, were accused of price gouging and profiteering.

-In the end, 125,000 would be called up and 24,000 would serve overseas.
 The war ended before the Military Service Act could have its intended effect.
+Only 24,000 men would serve overseas of the 125,000 who were called up.

 Wartime Elections Act